Qianlong Emperor: Palaces

 The Qianlong Emperor was an aggressive builder.
 In the hills northwest of Beijing, he expanded the villa known as the Garden of Perfect Brightness (or Yuanmingyuan; now known as the Old Summer Palace) originally built by his father.
 He eventually added two new villas, the "Garden of Eternal Spring" and the "Elegant Spring Garden".
 In time, the Old Summer Palace would encompass 860 acre, five times larger than the Forbidden City.
-To celebrate the 60th birthday of his mother, Empress Dowager Chongqing, the Qianlong Emperor ordered a lake at the Garden of Clear Ripples (or Qingyiyuan; now known as the Summer Palace) dredged, named it Kunming Lake, and renovated a villa on the eastern shore of the lake.
+To celebrate the 60th birthday of his mother, Empress Dowager Chongqing, Qianlong Emperor ordered a lake at the Garden of Clear Ripples (or Qingyiyuan; now known as the Summer Palace) dredged, named it Kunming Lake, and renovated a villa on the eastern shore of the lake.

 The Qianlong Emperor also expanded the imperial summer palace in Rehe Province, beyond the Great Wall.
 Rehe eventually became effectively a third capital and it was at Rehe that the Qianlong Emperor held court with various Mongol nobles.
 The emperor also spent time at the Mulan hunting grounds north of Rehe, where he held the imperial hunt each year.